This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-They’re also great for grilling delicate foods such as salmon, scallops, shrimp, or small vegetables.
+They’re great for grilling delicate foods such as salmon, scallops, shrimp, or small vegetables.
 Plus, due to their non-stick nature, it’ll allow you to use less oil.

+When used properly on a clean grill, quality PTFE or PFOA-free grill mats are considered safe by experts.
+However overheating and lack of maintenance can cause deterioration.
 Read on to find out more about what makes grill mats potentially toxic, and the health risks that may come when using them.

 What Are Grill Mats Made From?

 Typically made from fiberglass cloth, grill mats are thin sheets that are coated with polytetrafluoroethylene (PTFE).
 PTFE is the same material that’s used in nonstick pans and Teflon cookware, and is now FDA approved and deemed non-toxic.

 However, misuse can make them harmful.
 It’s said that PTFE-coated grill mats may release toxic fumes at high temperatures.

 The safety of Teflon cookware has been debated for years.
 However all studies find that the real danger comes from a chemical foundation called perfluorooctanoic acid (PFOA), which is oftentimes used in the process of making PTFE.